 In a quasi polygamist, feudal/collectivist system like this, there are always excess, lower status males who must be disposed of, lest they out compete the older men too quickly or expect too many women of their own.
 We see that with Gilead’s endless wars and executions.
 But what of the first sons of the Commanders?
 Do they get a free ride straight to a teenage bride and a cushy seat on the local Council or are the Commanders more like medieval royal families, always looking over their shoulders in case their heirs try to stage a coup?

 I’ve talked a lot this season about the way Gilead and the torturers look for their victims’ worst fears or breaking points.
 Love and family are Gilead’s weakness, in part because the leaders (the men) don’t fully understand that power.
-Even though the leaders have attachments to others, they don’t recognize their own attachments as a weakness, leaving them vulnerable to exploitation.
+Even though the leaders have attachments to others, they don’t recognize their own attachments as weaknesses which leave them vulnerable to exploitation.

 Lawrence clung to Eleanor, then felt free of her, but also can’t give up his house because that’s where he still feels close to her.
 He uses the house to fool himself into thinking he wasn’t powerfully affected by her death.
 Fred used his power as a Commander to fool himself into thinking he was both the victim and in control of his marriage to Serena, when it’s always been clear that she has the ultimate emotional power in the marriage.
 He feels such a strong need to control her and make her small, even disfigure her, because he knows she has frequent offers from other men and he’s a bit of an imposter.